Alexander-Eager/AWEMediaCenter/Code/backend/skin/README.md

 ## Fonts

-Fonts in AWEMC are always accompanied by a color.
+Fonts in AWEMC are always accompanied by a color or pen.

 Fonts, like colors, are specified by each skin.
 Some of these fonts are: